lphlch/lphlch/README.md

 <h1 align="center">Hi 👋, I'm lphlch</h1>

-I am a passionate and motivated student with a strong interest in computer and software, pursuing my Bachelor of Engineering in Computer Science and Technology at Tongji University.
+I am a passionate and motivated student with a strong interest in computer and software, pursuing Master degree of Electrical and Computer Engineering at University of Waterloo.
+I have also obtained Bachelor degree of Computer Science and Technology at Tongji University, which is top 10 university in China.

-Previously, I interned as a Software Developer at Cisco and as a DevOps Support Engineer Intern at SAP.
+Previously, I interned as a Software Developer at Cisco, as a DevOps Support Engineer Intern at SAP and as Software Engineer at Samsung.

 You can find my CV [here: cv.pdf](cv/CV.pdf)